Active ingredient

 Key messages:

-Make sure you read the patient guide that you will receive from your doctor.
-Your doctor will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
-You will also receive a Patient Card from your pharmacist to remind you of valproate risks in pregnancy.
+Make sure you read the Patient Guide that you will receive from your doctor, nurse or pharmacist.
+Your specialist will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
+You will also receive a Patient Card from your doctor, nurse or pharmacist to remind you of valproate risks in pregnancy.

 Breast-feeding